 Most bettors between the age of 18 and 21 are familiar with football and tune in to watch popular professional and collegiate leagues like the NFL, NCAAF, and XFL.
 Football tops the bill in the United States for the sheer volume of viewers and sports bettors alike.
-Our Under 21 football betting guide provides information on how to bet on the NFL and NCAAF and shows you the best sportsbooks offering 18+ football betting odds, including competitve betting lines for under 21 Super Bowl betting.
+Our Under 21 football betting guide provides information on how to bet on football and shows you the best sportsbooks offering 18+ NFL betting odds and College football lines, including competitive odds for under 21 Super Bowl betting.

 The American Gambling Association (AGA) estimated that in recent years there was over $100 billion wagered on football alone, and that 98% of all sports betting happens at legal online sportsbooks accepting bettors under 21.
 Read on to find out more about these industry-leading sportsbooks, the laws involved, and the best football betting sites that cater to 18 and up customers.